 Johanna studied technical chemistry at the TU Wien and did her PhD in biotechnology, focusing on recombinant protein production and purification.
 Being fascinated by the possibilities of what can be achieved by protein engineering, she joined Valanx in January 2020.
 Outside the lab, Johanna enjoys hiking, climbing and painting.

 He is passionate about the huge potential of biotechnology and synthetic biology to solve real world problems.
 Coming from a chemical engineering background, he got interested in engineering microbes to make all kinds of cool products.
 So he decided to focus on biotechnology for his master degree (TU Munich) and PhD (BOKU Vienna).
 He also gained great experiences during research stays at the Center for Bio-sustainability in Copenhagen and at the Francis Crick Institute in London.
 Now at Valanx, he is excited to develop technologies for efficient cell engineering.
 Besides his passion for science and technology, he also loves hanging out with friends, travelling and movies.

 Maximilian Winkler, BSc

 Max is our part-time scientist, as he is currently finishing his MSc in Technical Chemistry at TU Wien.
 He already worked for us doing his master's thesis on enzyme expression optimization.
 Apart from that, he plays bass in a not yet famous band and likes to make all sorts of music.

 FN: FN 469177t

 3400 Klosterneuburg, Austria

-Please direct all complaints to the above e-mail address.
+Please direct all complaints regarding the website to the following e-mail address: firstname.lastname@example.org

 VALANX Biotech GmbH will never pass on your contact data to third parties.
 We collect e-mail addresses for the sole purpose of propagating our newsletter.